vkhatri/chef-repo/README.md

 How does my Setup looks like?
 ---

-I will be uploading cookbooks to github chef-repo or individually if can be used standalone shortly.
+Shortly i will be uploading cookbooks to github chef-repo or individually if can be used standalone.

-If you are interested for in my Chef Practice for managing environment, roles, data bags and cookbooks, check out chef-repo.
+If you are interested check out environments, roles, data_bags and cookbooks in this repository.

 References: